luigidifraia/iffl-system/src/examples/README.md

 ## Notes
 - The two-bit protocol is used in all examples.
 - Picture data is structured into bitmap data, padding, video RAM data, padding, color RAM data.
-This is so that the former two end up in their final RAM locations already.
+This is so that a single file is used for all data, which simplifies the set of files to work with.
 - As the unpacked file loader does not support linked files, there isn't a "linked" variant of the unpacked data example.